michaelhannecke/claude_in_docker/README.md

 ## 🚀 Starting Your Own Project

-Use this repository as a template to create your own AI/ML development environment.
-Follow these steps to set up a new project from scratch:
+Use this repository as a **template for your own Claude Code-enabled projects**.
+This DevContainer setup provides the perfect foundation for any project where you want Claude Code integrated with a complete development environment.

 ### Method 1: GitHub Template (Recommended)